-- Use ice auger and ice saws to cut a hole into the sea ice (size: 75x75cm). - If ice is thicker than 1.5m likely no hole big enough for sediment traps can be made. - If so deploy only PP through ice hole as soon as the incubations are ready (spiked water samples from CTD and from above mentioned). - For sediment traps an open lead close to the ship can be used (not for PP/BP) (risk: leads can close). - Remove slush and pieces of ice from the hole using a sieve.
+- Use ice auger and ice saws to cut a hole into the sea ice (size: 75x75cm). - If ice is thicker than 1.5m likely no hole big enough for sediment traps can be made.

+- If so deploy only PP through ice hole as soon as the incubations are ready (spiked water samples from CTD and from above mentioned). - For sediment traps an open lead close to the ship can be used (not for PP/BP) (risk: leads can close). - Remove slush and pieces of ice from the hole using a sieve.

-Sediment trap deployment (status SQ3 2019):
+Sediment trap deployment:

-- The sediment trap was deployed at the ice edge of the ice floe where ice coring was done - Sediment trap protocol chapter 8
+- SQ3-August-2019: The sediment trap was deployed at the ice edge of the ice floe where ice coring was done - SQ4-December-2019: The sediment trap was deployed at the ice edge of the ice floe where ice coring was done or through a hole in the sea ice (deployment and retrival was however difficult) - Sediment trap protocol chapter 8